usnistgov/BF/content/en/Info/BF Classes/_INP/CWE2BF.md

 The digraph on Figure 2 illustrates how the CWEs map to BF DVL and DVR by consequence.
 <br/>
-{{< svg src="images/CWE2BF/BF _INP - CWE2BF by Consequence.svg" height="800" caption="Figure 2: A digraph of the input- and output-check-related CWEs (including the injection-related CWEs), mapped by BF DVL and BF DVR consequences.
+{{< svg src="images/CWE2BF/BF _INP - CWE2BF by Consequence.svg" height="800" caption="//to be updated// Figure 2: A digraph of the input- and output-check-related CWEs (including the injection-related CWEs), mapped by BF DVL and BF DVR consequences.
 Each node represents a CWE by its identifier (ID).
 Each arrow represent a parent-child relationship" >}}

 In Figure 2, the outline color of a CWE node indicates the BF class consequence associated with that CWE: Query Injection, Command Injection, Source Code Injection, Pa- rameter Injection, File Injection, Invalid Data, Wrong Value, Inconsistent Value, or Wrong Type.